danielromero95/TFM_FIT_CONTROL/README.md

 - Updated README with the latest release information and reorganized change-log sections.
 - Added a high-level overview of the current project structure to accelerate onboarding.
-- Clarified the purpose of legacy assets stored under `OLD/` for historical reference.

 ## What’s new in 2.0